jatin69/mca201-DS/Lab-Exercises/readme.md

 - [X] Lab 03 : Write a program to convert infix to postfix

-- [X] Lab 04_A: Circular Queues using dynamic arrays
+- [X] Lab 04_A: Circular Queues using dynamic arrays - documentation pending
-- [X] Lab 04_B: write a program to check whether a number / string is  PALINDROME with the help of STL Stack / Queue.
+- [X] Lab 04_B: write a program to check whether a number / string is  PALINDROME with the help of STL Stack / Queue. - documentation pending

 - [X] Lab 05_A: WAP to implement templated QUEUE class
 - [X] Lab 05_B: WAP to implement Stack using STL Queues
 - [X] Lab 05_C: WAP to implement Queue using STL Stacks

-- [ ] Lab 06_A: WAP to implement Singly Linked List  ( class definition attached )
+- [X] Lab 06: WAP to implement templated Singly Linked List  ( class definition attached ) (small bug in def => friend class is templated, so special syntax to be taken care of)
-- [ ] Lab 06_B: WAP to implement templated Singly Linked List

-- [ ] Lab 07_A: WAP to implement Stack using SLL
+- [X] Lab 07_A: WAP to implement Stack using SLL
-- [ ] Lab 07_B: WAP to implement Queue using SLL
+- [X] Lab 07_B: WAP to implement Queue using SLL

 - [ ] Lab 08_A: WAP to implement Binary Search Tree ( perform insert ,delete and display operations)
 - [ ] Lab 08_B: WAP to perform InOrder, PreOrder and PostOrder traversal on BST

+- Lab 09_A: WAP to write and read values using variables in/from file.
+- Lab 09_B: WAP to write and read object using read and write function.
+- Lab 09_C: WAP to demonstrate example of tellg() , tellp() , seekp() and seekg() function.